The effects of varying colour-luminosity relations on supernova science: Conclusions

-\begin{enumerate}[(i)] \item We obtain a significant relationship between $\beta$ and host-galaxy mass (Figure~\ref{fig:beta_step}, left panel) that has a step at $\sim10^{10}\,M_{\sun}$ going from higher $\beta$ values at lower mass to lower $\beta$ at higher mass.
+\begin{enumerate}[(i)] \item We obtain a significant relationship between $\beta$ and host-galaxy mass (Fig.~\ref{fig:beta_step}, left panel) that has a step at $\sim10^{10}\,M_{\sun}$ going from higher $\beta$ values at lower mass to lower $\beta$ at higher mass.
 This is consistent with a variation of $R_V$ with galaxy mass found by \citet{Salim18} and by \citet{Brout20} for SNe~Ia.
-It may be explained through a difference in the extinction with varying stellar mass \citep{Garn10} and the dependence of the reddening curve with the amount of extinction \citep{Leja17,Chevallard13}. \item A dependence of $\beta$ with SN colour is also found (Figure~\ref{fig:beta_step}, right panel), presumably confirming the presence of an intrinsic colour-luminosity relation, best perceived at bluer colours as predicted by \citet{Mandel17}, and an extrinsic dust reddening with $R_V$ close the average Milky Way value at low extinction and decreasing at high extinction, as in \citet{Burns14} and \citet{Mandel11}.
+It may be explained through a different attenuation law in quiescent galaxies that are more massive. \item A dependence of $\beta$ with SN colour is also found (Fig.~\ref{fig:beta_step}, right panel), presumably confirming the presence of an intrinsic colour-luminosity relation, best perceived at bluer colours as predicted by \citet{Mandel17}, and an extrinsic dust reddening with $R_V$ nearing the average Milky Way value at low extinction and possibly decreasing at high extinction, as in \citet{Burns14} and \citet{Mandel11}.
+This latter decrease is not seen when using other non-standard likelihoods (see section~\ref{sec:like}).

 \item We find no evidence for a riddance of the mass-step in any of our cosmological fits with multiple free $\beta$ parameters.
 This suggests that the $\beta$--$M_{\mathrm{stellar}}$ relation we find in item~(\ref{item:beta-mass}) cannot explain the difference in residual SN luminosity with host mass.
-This is in full agreement with the observations of a mass-step in the near-infrared where extinction becomes less relevant \citep{Ponder20,Uddin20}.
+This is in agreement with other cosmological analyses \citep{Thorp21} and with the observations of a mass-step in the near-infrared where extinction becomes less relevant \citep{Ponder20,Uddin20}.